sidekiq-cron/sidekiq-cron/README.md

 There are multiple ways to load the jobs from a YAML file

 1. The gem will automatically load the jobs mentioned in `config/schedule.yml` file (it supports ERB)
-2. When you want to load jobs from a different filename, mention the filename in sidekiq configuration as follows:
+2. When you want to load jobs from a different filename, mention the filename in Sidekiq configuration as follows:

     ```ruby
     Sidekiq::Cron.configure do |config|